rparak/UR10e_Robotic_Teleoperation/README.md

 <img src=https://github.com/rparak/UR10e_Robotic_Teleoperation/blob/main/images/scheme.png width="800" height="450">
 </p>

+The project architecture was created based on publisher/subscriber communication between two Python programs.
+One of the programs was based on the 32-bit version, and the other one on the 64-bit version.
+The main reason for this solution was that the '*.dll' file was created based on the 32-bit version, and the universal robot control library can only be installed on a 64-bit version of Python.
+Communication between Python programs is realized through the ZMQ library.

-This solution can be used to control a real robot or to simulate one (using VMware <-> UR Polyscope on Windows).
+The solution can be used to control a real robot or to simulate one (using VMware <-> UR Polyscope on Windows).

 **Warning!**